 Research shows that around 80% of cybersecurity incidents are browser-related.
-With Silo for Safe Access, IT doesn't have to rely on the traditional cocktail of point solutions, which are mostly aimed at shoring up the browser.
+With Zero Trust Application Access, IT doesn't have to rely on the traditional cocktail of point solutions, which are mostly aimed at shoring up the browser.

-With the browser now being the lifeline between the remote worker and your organization, Silo for Safe Access separates the resources and processes you need to protect (such as company apps, data, and devices), from environments you cannot trust like public websites, external users and unmanaged devices.
+With the browser now being the lifeline between the remote worker and your organization, Zero Trust Application Access separates the resources and processes you need to protect (such as company apps, data, and devices), from environments you cannot trust like public websites, external users and unmanaged devices.